Who We Are & Why We Fight

 Brenda Barker, MBA, M.Ed (President)

-Executive Director – Tennessee Initiative for Perinatal Quality Control
+Executive Director, Tennessee Initiative for Perinatal Quality Care

-Tennessee Pharmacy Association, Director of Pharmacy Practice Initiatives, Tennessee Pharmacy Association
+Director of Pharmacy Practice Initiatives, Tennessee Pharmacists Association

 Associate Nursing Officer, VUMC Advanced Practice and Director, Office of Advanced Practice, Associate Professor, Vanderbilt University School of Nursing, Assistant in Critical Care, Dept. of Anesthesiology, Vanderbilt University, School of Medicine – Tennessee Nurse Association

 Dr. April Kapu represents Vanderbilt advanced practice nursing nationally through consultation, publications, presentations and hosted events.
 She has authored chapters in advanced practice nursing textbooks and published manuscripts in journals such as JONA, Nurse Leader, Critical Care Nurse, The Journal of Trauma, Nursing Management and others.
 She has presented nationally with specific areas of interest that include, “Adding Nurse Practitioners to Rapid Response Teams,” “Developing ICU NP Models of Care,” and “Quality and Economic Impact of Adding NPs to Inpatient Care Teams.”